Discount Analytics

 Coupons

 Section titled “Coupons”Coupon-specific stats — code redemption rates, bulk-pool usage (codes redeemed vs. codes issued), and per-coupon attribution.
-This view reads coupon-attribution data captured at checkout, not the rule's raw fire count, so a pooled-code coupon reports against the coupon rather than the underlying rule.
+This view reads coupon activity captured at checkout, so a pooled-code coupon reports against the coupon rather than the underlying rule.

 Multi-currency

-Section titled “Multi-currency”In a multi-currency store, the Discount Given, Gross Rev, and AOV columns honour the order's checkout currency — the currency-matching gate keeps per-currency totals from blending with FX'd values.
-The headline Total Discount Given card sums the natively-recorded amounts per currency; the page-level currency context (top-right of the Analytics tab) determines which currency the totals are presented in.
+Section titled “Multi-currency”In a multi-currency store, each rule reports per currency — the Discount Given, Gross Rev, and AOV figures honour the order's checkout currency, so per-currency totals never blend with FX'd values.
+The headline Total Discount Given card shows a per-currency breakdown, and the depth-vs-ROI chart plots each rule once per currency it was used in.

 This means the Analytics tab never reports cross-currency totals from FX conversions — only natively-recorded values per checkout currency.
 See Multi-currency for the per-currency model.